UoB-COMSM0110/2024-group-18/README.md

   <br>
   <i>Figure 8: Sequence Diagram</i>
 </p>
-When creating the Oiram game, we embraced OOD and Agile methodologies to evolve our game's design continuously.
+When creating the Oiram game, we embraced agile methods to evolve our game's design.
 This approach required frequent updates to our system architecture, class, and sequence diagrams, essential tools for visualising and understanding the game's structure and interactions.
 However, the fast pace of Agile development meant that these foundational documents often needed to catch up to the latest game adjustments, showcasing a key challenge of Agile: maintaining up-to-date design documentation amidst rapid changes.

 Looking ahead, to better balance the need for quick adaptations with the necessity of thorough planning, we propose integrating periodic reviews into version control and consider continuously pushing to our report and source code.
-Although this comes as a challenge because this is our first game project, we experimented late into the project tools such as  [Intelij's Diagram Plugin](https://www.jetbrains.com/help/idea/class-diagram.html) by rewriting .pde to .java, which would have saved time and provided consistency within minimal effort.
-Additionally, although we stayed consistent with lab work, and ensuring that we incorporated it into the report, we ended up using that content as a plan.
-Whereas a more effective strategy would have been building on what we already had, and seeking feedback by the end of next week.
-Overall the importance of consistency is highlighted during Game Design.
+Although this comes as a challenge because this is our first game project, we experimented late into the project with tools such as [Intelij's Diagram Plugin](https://www.jetbrains.com/help/idea/class-diagram.html) by rewriting .pde to .java, which would have saved time and provided consistency within minimal effort.

 # 5. Implementation

 Before starting any of our challenges, we needed to create a basic platformer.
 First, we created a `GameObject` from which all physical items in the game inherit, as well as a `Player` (which includes specific player behaviour) and a `PlayerController` (which includes the logic for how the player is controlled).

 While not one of our official challenges, we found that programming collisions and basic movement were initially quite tricky.
 For example, our initial approach to jumping caused an issue where users could jump infinitely by holding down the button.
 Our eventual implementation involved a variable within the `Player` set when they were on the ground.
 We also included velocity and acceleration variables.
 For collisions, initially, we had an approach involving an ENUM, several for loops, and several if statements.
 This approach was verbose and unreliable (occasionally players would fall through the floor!)
 Our final approach was much simpler and involved using the height and width of the game object, with the conditional collisions logic (for example, pressing the button opens the door) stored inside the `interactDynamicItems` method.

+The other element of the game that evolved significantly was the interface for selecting disability mode.
+Through user testing we discovered that the Processing video library doesn't work on Linux.
+Rather than have an unplayable game on Linux, we load the library when the accessibility button is clicked.
+Our heuristic evaluation required us to include a dynamic loading screen (visibility of system status) since the library takes several seconds to intialize.

+TOOO insert GIF of dynmaic loading screen.

+Clicking the accessibility button on Linux causes an error message to show up.

+TODO: insert picture of linux error.

 ### Challenges